 1919, November 5 – Grand Trunk Ry was foreclosed on and was slowly taken over by Canadian National Railways.

 1920 – Cornwall Street Ry scrapped street cars Nos.
 14 and 16.

 1920 – Toronto Paper Mill became the Howard Smith Paper Mill.
 St. Lawrence Breweries Limited closed but the building for the next several years would be used as a warehouse, a factory, a meat packer and then a brickworks with none of these businesses operating at the same time and unsure if rail service continued.

 1920, May 21 – Grand Trunk Ry became the property of the Canadian Government.

 1923 – Cornwall Street Ry extended their Montreal Road line from the turn into St. Lawrence Park to the newly opened Courtaulds Canada Limited plant.
-They also put a small spur into Cornwall Pants and Prince Clothing at the southeast corner of Marlborough Street and Montreal Road.
+They also put a small spur into Cornwall Pants & Prince Clothing Company at the southeast corner of Marlborough Street and Montreal Road.

 1923, January 30 – Grand Trunk Ry was merged into Canadian National Rys.
 The line through Cornwall would become the Cornwall Subdivision and in modern times known as the Kingston Subdivision.